-The administrative law judge's decision dated October 2, 2020 is REVERSED.
-The Employment Appeal Board concludes that the Claimant is eligible for Pandemic Unemployment Assistance for those weeks since April 5, 2020 during which Claimant has experienced a significant diminution of demand for services as detailed in the findings of fact.
+The administrative law judge's decision dated October 5, 2020 is REVERSED.
+The Employment Appeal Board concludes that the Claimant is eligible for Pandemic Unemployment Assistance for those weeks since March 29, 2020 during which Claimant has experienced a significant diminution of demand for services..